DalbergDataInsights/react-components/README.md

 > still deciding whether color and steps should be a config prop passed together > with values.
 Exposing createPalette method and leave it for a user to generate
 > palette might just be a simpler solution

-data - geojson with feature properties\
+- data - geojson with feature properties\
-colors - a list of colors in hex or rgb\
+- colors - a list of colors in hex or rgb\
-steps - a list of color steps\
+- steps - a list of color steps\
 !important Since colors are fit in the gaps, there should be 1 more color than steps

+### Map Props Passthrough

+- map - root map component (react-map-gl Map)
+- layers - each map layer
+- tooltip - both point and click tolltips (Tooltip component, wrapper for rendering function)

 ### Map Example